recumbent/build-it-right-2019/PITCHME.md

 Note:
 - Because its not Javascript...
-- Actually that's too easy - and its not really helpful.
-Javascript is an immensley capable language and its ubiquity makes something like elm possible - it would be better to talk about what elm is rather than what its not, so elm is three things
+- Actually that's too easy - its a cheap laugh and it not constructive.
+Javascript is an immensely capable language and its ubiquity makes something like elm possible - it's be better to talk about what elm _is_ rather than what its not, so to me elm is three things

 ---